monkeyman79/dfsimage/readme.rst

 Windows
 -------

-Installation of the package on Windows is similar, you just have to ensure that both Python and Git are installed in your system before this package can be installed.
+Before installing this package on a Windows machine, you have to ensure that both Python and Git are installed in your system.

 * Python can be downloaded from here: https://www.python.org/downloads/
 * Git for Windows can be downloaded from here: https://gitforwindows.org/

 Make sure to add both Python and Git to your PATH when asked by the installer.

-Execute steps below in the either Command Prompt or Windows PowerShell.
+Execute steps below in either Command Prompt or Windows PowerShell.

 .. code-block:: ps1con